mikaelri/ot-harjoitusty-/README.md

 Link to the  [Architecture](https://github.com/mikaelri/ot-harjoitustyo/blob/main/quiz-app/documentation/architecture.md)

 ## Installation instructions
-Please note that you need to run the following commands inside the **quiz-app folder**.
+Please note that you need to run the following commands inside the **quiz-app** folder.

 1. Install the dependencies and requirements with command
 ```